OUR SERVICE AREAS

 Community well-being is dependent on having strong local and regional economies that provide appropriate jobs and incomes for people and families.
 Using input-output modeling, our economists can evaluate how a project will strengthen the local and regional economy and measure the economic impact on municipalities, state agencies, private industries, and national organizations.

-Social and Community Economics
+Social and Racial Equity

 A socioeconomic impact analysis explores not only the volume of gains and losses in an economy, but also identifies who wins and who loses in the process.
 Our economists are skilled in conducting population projections, and have conducted socioeconomic analyses for dozens of environmental impact assessments at the state, national, and international levels, as well as energy projects for both private and government entities.
+Greene Economics has over 25 years of experience working with Tribes, disadvantaged communities, and cultural value as well.

 back to top